christiangallego/Change-Calculator-React/README.md

 `npm install`

+To run the application in your web broswer, run the following command:

+`npm start`

-See it live on: https://cg-change-calculator-project.herokuapp.com/
+Also, See it live on: https://cg-change-calculator-project.herokuapp.com/